siberoloji/siberoloji.github.io/content/en/blog/engineering/Cybersecurity/2024-10-05-the-role-of-cyber-threat-intelligence-in-incident-response.md

 ---

 In today's rapidly evolving cybersecurity landscape, organizations face an ever-increasing array of sophisticated threats.
 To effectively combat these challenges, cybersecurity teams are turning to advanced tools and methodologies, with Cyber Threat Intelligence (CTI) emerging as a critical component of robust incident response strategies.
-This blog post explores the vital role that threat intelligence plays in enhancing incident response capabilities, helping organizations to detect, respond to, and mitigate cyber threats more effectively.
+This article explores the vital role that threat intelligence plays in enhancing incident response capabilities, helping organizations to detect, respond to, and mitigate cyber threats more effectively.